jdgwf/epub-novel-tools/README.md

 If want to create pdfs then you'll need to install the latex pdf libraries (install size: ~282mb):

     sudo apt-get install -y texlive-latex-base texlive-fonts-recommended

+#Fedora 25
+You can install the requirements for this app with the following command (install size: ~365mb, this does include the full calibre e-book reader for your convienience):

+    sudo yum install -y pandoc calibre python3-yaml

+If want to create pdfs then you'll need to install the latex pdf libraries (install size: ~105mb):

+    yum install texlive

+This should work in CentOS, but pandoc and calibre aren't in the standard repositpories and you'll have to install them manually or add the Fedora repos

 ##Usage
 Creation of a novel is simple.